 These terms are used interchangeably by CCOF.
 You are a handler if you process products or if you merely arrange for the sale and purchase of already-packed product.
 All non-grower operations are handlers.
 Anyone who sells, processes, or packages agricultural products is considered a handler and “Handler” will appear on your organic certificate.

 Yes!
 We understand that you may be pressed for time or require certification by a certain deadline.
 In these cases, we are pleased to pull out all the stops and provide expedited services that meet your deadline.
 Please consider our Expedited Certification Program application if you are short on time.
-In many cases we have reduced the timeline by several weeks and ensured the client's success...
+In many cases we...
 Read more

 CCOF wants to help you address marketplace problems and complaints.
 Under the National Organic Program, all products marketed as organic must be certified.
 If you witness organic products being mislabeled or fraudulently identified, you are highly encouraged to report the problem.
 Reporting is the best way to stop fraudulent practices.The Short Answer

 If the complaint involves a CCOF...
 Read more

 As an Accredited Certification Agency (ACA), CCOF cannot provide consulting assistance to meet organic certification issues.
 However, as a service to our members and others, CCOF maintains a list of organic consultants who are available to assist with certification and regulatory compliance issues.
 The list...
 Read more

 In the simplest terms, certification involves an application, review, inspection, compliance with any standards issues, and, finally, certification.
 The detailed steps to organic certification are outlined for you.How the process works: